variantstudios/variantstudios.com/_portfolio/castlepines.md

 ---
+meta-title: 'City of Castle Pines, Colorado | Web Design Portfolio | VS'
+meta-description: 'Castle Pines is a community unlike any other in Colorado.
+It consists of approximately 10,000 residents and is located about 20 miles south of Denver.'

 title: City of Castle Pines
 description: 'Castle Pines is a community unlike any other in Colorado.
 It consists of approximately 10,000 residents and is located about 20 miles south of Denver.
 Variant Studios was subcontracted by Slate Communications to design and develop the Drupal website.'
 live_date: 2014-11-01T00:00:00.000Z